India likely to emerge unscathed from El Nino: government official

 “Since the neutral phase is likely to develop only towards the end of the monsoon season, El Nino could emerge only after the season ends in September, Rajeevan told Reuters.

-Monsoon rains lash the southern Kerala coast by June and start retreating from western state of Rajasthan by September.
+Monsoon rains lash the southern Kerala coast by June and start retreating from the western state of Rajasthan by September.

 El Nino, a warming of ocean surface temperatures in the eastern and central Pacific that typically occurs every few years, faded in 2016 and was linked to crop damage, fires and flash floods.